GoogleCloudPlatform/click-to-deploy/k8s/cassandra/README.md

   --namespace $NAMESPACE \
   --selector app.kubernetes.io/name=$APP_INSTANCE_NAME
 ```

 ### Delete the persistent volumes of your installation

-By design, removal of StatefulSets in Kubernetes does not remove
+By design, the removal of StatefulSets in Kubernetes does not remove
 PersistentVolumeClaims that were attached to their Pods.
 This prevents your
 installations from accidentally deleting stateful data.